Cone Beam Model#

 compute_prior_loss (bool, optional) – Same as in the TomographyModel.recon() method.

 logfile_path (str, optional) – Same as in the TomographyModel.recon() method.
+The two halves’ logs are merged into this single file, each under a section header.

 print_logs (bool, optional) – Same as in the TomographyModel.recon() method.